asreview/asreview/docs/source/simulation_cli.rst

 the first records from the dataset are employed as priors in the order they were provided until the first 0 and 1 are encountered.

-The following records are prior knowledge:
+The following options can be used to label prior knowledge:

 .. option:: --n_prior_included N_PRIOR_INCLUDED